open-function-computers-llc/card-component-project/README.md

-# employee-card-test
+# Card Component Project

-Build the Employee cards component you see attached to the project in the PDF file.
+Build the employee cards component you see attached to the project in the  `comp.pdf` or `comp.png` PDF file.

 ### Things to keep in mind